Home » What is isometric training » How to Increase Muscle Speed in Days (What Actually Works)

 👉 the stimulus becomes more dynamic

-• your body must continuously respond
+• your body must adjust

-As fatigue sets in:
+As fatigue builds:

-• position changes slightly
+• position shifts slightly

-• resistance shifts
+• resistance changes

 • your system must respond